Not many of us would vote January as our favourite month. But it doesn’t have to be all doom and gloom after the festive season has come to an end.

 Pubs are a cherished part of the UK landscape – and during the winter months, they offer an especially welcome place to cosy up, enjoy a hearty meal, and chat over a drink or two.

-You could set a particular pub as the end-point of a brisk winter’s walk, or plan a trip to one which has great reviews for their Sunday roast.
+You could choose a pub and make it the end-point of a brisk winter’s walk, or plan a trip to one that has great reviews for their Sunday roast.

 Burns was born on 25th January 1759, so Burns Night is held on this date each year.
 It typically involves a ‘Burns supper’ where you can expect to enjoy plenty of poetry, haggis, and whisky tasting – and, of course, lots of fun and laughter.

-You can find out more about what to expect from celebrating Burns Night on the Visit Scotland website.
+You can find out more about celebrating Burns Night on the Visit Scotland website.

-If Scotland is too far afield for you, Burns Night celebrations are held across the UK too.
+If Scotland is too far afield for you, Burns Night celebrations are held across England too.
 Some of the best places to celebrate are London, Manchester, and Birmingham.

-Alternatively, if you’d prefer to stay home, check out this guide to celebrating Burns Night at home from Taste Talk, which covers everything from food and drink to music.
+Alternatively, if you’d prefer to stay at home, check out this guide to celebrating Burns Night at home from Taste Talk.

 January marks the beginning of a new year – a time when many of us like to set goals for the months ahead.